voxelstack/ceres/docs/notes/faq.rst

 ------------------------------------

 I'm doing this for fun during my free time.
 Please be kind.
-In case you you see something that makes you wonder if I don't know what I'm doing or if I just haven't had the time to do it properly yet, [send me an email](mailto:voxelstack@gmail.com) and I'll be happy to chat about it.
+In case you you see something that makes you wonder if I don't know what I'm doing or if I just haven't had the time to do it properly yet, `send me an email`_ and I'll be happy to chat about it.

+.. _send me an email: mailto:voxelstack@gmail.com